OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/04_Prompting_V4.md

 @competencyHighlight(Professional Email Communication)

 @promptCard(Administrative Email Prompt, **Task:** Draft professional communication to parents<br>**Context:** "You are my administrative assistant.
-Write a polite, informative email to parents about our upcoming industry visit to a manufacturing facility.
-Include: Date (November 15, 2025), what students should bring (packed lunch, safety glasses, ID), transportation details (school bus departing 8:30 AM), and reassurance about safety protocols.
-Tone should be professional but warm, addressing any potential concerns parents might have."<br><br>**Result:** Professional email requiring minimal editing, saving 30+ minutes of drafting time.)
+Write a polite and informative email to parents about our upcoming industry visit to a manufacturing facility.
+Include: Date (November 15); what students should bring (packed lunch/safety glasses/ID); transportation details (school bus departing 8:30 AM) and reassurance about safety protocols.
+Tone should be professional but warm, addressing any potential concerns parents might have."<br><br>**Result:** Professional email requiring minimal editing that is saving 30+ minutes of drafting time.)

 @competencyHighlight(Curriculum Planning Support)